AbodeSaafan/ScreenTime/README.md

 `python main.py --sampleRate 10 --clusterEpsi 0.5`

-## Coming Soon
+## Report
-The report that accompanies this project will be posted here soon!
+A report that describes this project as well as our research during the project is available [here](https://github.com/AbodeSaafan/ScreenTime/blob/master/report.pdf).